Ermigit/Ermigit/README.md

-This repo is soley for pupuse.
+This repo is soley for
+#testing pupuse.